Cloudways-Promo-Code/.github/profile/README.md

 ## Why Most "Verified" Promo Code Lists Waste Your Time (And How This Guide Is Different)

 Let's address the elephant in the room: searching for "cloudways promo code" typically leads to frustrating experiences.
 You find lists claiming codes were "verified today," only to discover at checkout that they've expired, don't apply to your account type, or were never valid in the first place.
-Some sites even fabricate timestamps to appear trustworthy.

 This guide takes a different approach—**prioritizing honesty over hype**.
-I won't claim to have "personally tested codes for your account today" because that would be misleading.
-Promo eligibility depends on factors unique to *your* situation: account history, geographic region, device fingerprint, and current campaign terms—none of which I can verify remotely.
+I won't claim to have "personally tested codes for your account today" because promo eligibility depends on factors unique to *your* situation: account history, geographic region, and current campaign terms.

 Instead, I provide you with:
 - ✅ Transparent information about legitimate promotional pathways currently available through Cloudways